 rates head higher.

 These sensitivities do not seem to be fully reflected in some current allocations.
 “Equities see no clouds on the horizon as it stands,” says Charlie Diebel,* Aviva Investors’ Head of Rates.
 “That, if anything, could be where the risk to markets really lies, in that a significant risk-off period would be contrary to a large degree of positioning sitting latently in the market.”

-Both the European Central Bank and the Bank of Japan (BoJ) will be watching closely, as they are yet to confirm their own QE exit strategies.
-Exit might be particularly complex in Japan, where the central bank has used QE to buy shares via Exchange Traded Funds (ETFs) since 2010.
-Elsewhere, most QE-related asset purchases have been focused on fixed-income assets.
+Both the European Central Bank and the Bank of Japan (BoJ) will likely be watching closely, as they are yet to confirm their own quantitative easing (QE) exit strategies.
+Exit might be particularly complex in Japan, where the central bank has used QE to buy shares via exchange traded funds (ETFs) since 2010.
+Elsewhere, most QE-related asset purchases have been focused on fixed income assets.

-By pouring around six trillion yen into Japan-listed ETFs annually, the BoJ has certainly helped supress volatility, with the bank moving in market dips.
-Although its holdings do not make up an excessive part of Japan’s total stock market capitalisation, the BoJ is thought to be among the top ten largest shareholders of most stocks listed in the Nikkei-225.
+By pouring around six trillion yen into Japan-listed ETFs annually, the BoJ has certainly helped suppress volatility, with the bank moving in market dips.
+Although its holdings do not make up an excessive part of Japan’s total stock market capitalization, the BoJ is thought to be among the top ten largest shareholders of most stocks listed in the Nikkei 225.
 In this instance, the BoJ stands apart from the other major central banks as a significant stock holder in its own right.

 Investing in higher volatility regimes

 With these layers of complexity, Leydon believes current measures of volatility fail to convey the true level of uncertainty in financial markets.
 “If you think of an option as a gauge of fear, the markets are currently saying there is not much risk,” he says.
 “But if you ask people individually about the risks that they perceive in the next six to twelve months, they may have a larger degree of anxiety.
 What we know from risk models and technical analysis is that a tipping point is likely to be reached where volatility will naturally increase.”